Menu

 Impact of the Toxic Drug and Opioid Crisis: The report also highlights the devastating toll of the ongoing opioid crisis in Canada.
 Alberta, in particular, has been deeply affected by this crisis, with rising addiction rates and overdose deaths placing immense strain on both mental health services and public health systems.
 Many individuals struggling with substance use disorders also face concurrent mental health issues, making their care even more complex.

-The Self-Harm and Suicide Crisis: Suicide rates and self-harm incidences are reaching alarming levels in Canada, and the situation is even worse in certain regions like Alberta.
-In fact, Alberta’s suicide rate is 14.3 per 100,000 people, significantly higher than the national average.
-Among Indigenous populations, the rates are even more concerning.
+The Self-Harm and Suicide Crisis: Suicide rates and self-harm incidences are reaching alarming levels in Canada, and the situation is even worse in various communities across the country.
+Among Indigenous populations, the rates are the highest.
 The lack of adequate mental health services, social support systems, and affordable housing contribute to this tragic trend.

 Pandemic Fallout: The COVID-19 pandemic has only exacerbated the challenges in Canada’s mental health system.
 The already fragmented and underfunded mental health services became even more stretched during the pandemic, with longer wait times, increased demand for services, and a severe lack of resources to support those most in need.
 This fallout continues to reverberate across the country, as many individuals still struggle to access the mental health services they require.